 Flash Point: The point at which ignition may occur.
-See flash point discussion in Section 7.1.8.
 The point shown may be either the open or closed cup flash point.
+Refer to the flash point discussion in Section 8.1.7.

-Boiling Point: At the boiling point of the fluid the temperature stability is difficult to maintain.
-Furning is excessive.
-Excessive amounts of heater power may be required because of the heat of vaporization.
+Boiling Point: At or near the boiling point of the fluid, the temperature stability is difficult to maintain.
+Fuming or evaporation is excessive.
+Large amounts of heater power may be required because of the heat of vaporization.

-Decomposition: All high temperature fluids may be reach a temperature point at which decomposition of some form will begin.
-While it always begins slowly at some lower temperature, the rate can increase to the point of danger or impracticality at a higher temperature.
+Decomposition: The temperature may reach a point at which decomposition of the fluid begins.
+Further increasing the temperature may accelerate decomposition to the point of danger or impracticality.

-7.2 Stirring
+8.2 Stirring